MauriceROZENBERG-graphtecsas/myPopAI/README.md

 - **Import/Export**: JSON-based configuration for easy backup and sharing; Markdown export for NotebookLM web sources
 - **PWA Support**: Install as a standalone app on desktop and mobile devices
 - **Data Sharing**: Easy synchronization across devices
+- **Express Paste**: Quickly initiate adding a new application by attempting to paste a URL from your clipboard directly into the 'Add Application' form, with smart prompts for manual input if automatic paste isn't available.

 ### 🎨 Modern Design